5 Tips on Making Impactful Customer Service Conversations

 In a world with an increasing amount of priority being placed on the customer, making the most out of every single interaction matters.
 Businesses never truly know what conversation will spark an expansion opportunity or referral dialogue, so nailing your customer communication on a frequent basis can separate the “good” from the “great” companies.

 These essential conversations may be unpredictable, but you can still refine your tactics to be prepared for them when they do pop up.
-Here are 5 tips for having highly impactful customer conversations and how to make the most of these important discussions…
+Here are 5 tips for having highly impactful customer service conversations and how to make the most of these important discussions…

 1) Optimize your own communication on a personal level – Refine your speech so it gets noticed and has lasting value.
 Removing verbal crutches such as “um” and “like” from your vocabulary over time will help you reach your point faster and communicate more clearly.
 You can’t rely on every customer having patience (or a long attention span) so being punctual with what you say is important.